Hillsborough disaster: Venue

 At the time of the disaster most English football stadiums had high steel fencing between the spectators and the playing field in response to pitch invasions.
 Hooliganism had affected the sport for some years and was particularly virulent in England.
-From 1974, when these security standards were put in place, crushes occurred in several English stadiums.
+Since 1974, when these security standards were put in place, crushes had occurred in several English stadiums.

 A report by Eastwood & Partners for a safety certificate for the stadium in 1978 concluded that although it failed to meet the recommendations of the Green Guide, a guide to safety at sports grounds, the consequences were minor.
 It emphasised the general situation at Hillsborough was satisfactory compared with most grounds.
 Sheffield Wednesday were later criticised for neglecting safety in the stadium, especially after an incident in the semi-final of the 1981 FA Cup.
 The Leppings Lane end of the ground did not hold a valid safety certificate at the time of the disaster; it had not been updated since 1979.

 Risks associated with confining fans in pens were highlighted by the Committee of Inquiry into Crowd Safety at Sports Grounds (the Popplewell inquiry) after the Bradford City stadium fire in May 1985.
 It made recommendations on the safety of crowds penned within fences, including that "all exit gates should be manned at all times ... and capable of being opened immediately from the inside by anyone in an emergency".